Welcome to: James Russell Publishing

 Are the rear shocks defective on the Harley-Davidson Sportster models?
 I would say inadequate because a defect is something that is difficult to repair or has no honest-to-goodness repair available.
 The stock rear shocks are too stiff for most riders and some hard bumps can be punishing.
 Smooth roads will give you no problems, but wavy road surfaces (road repair sections are wavy) will overwhelm the shock's rebound control and the bike will slam your back hard.
 The solution is to first check to see if the shocks are set to their lowest setting.
 If it is this still won't cure anything for the shock is of poor quality or design.
 The shock spring needs to be replaced with a softer spring tension, but the best route is to purchase new aftermarket shocks that will give a softer ride with controlled rebound.
 Don't buy cheap shocks.
 Don't buy the first level of shocks a manufacturer offers.
 Read reviews and purchase at least their second or third best shock absorber.
 This way you gain the added features more advanced shocks offer.
 Stock shocks work fine on many bikes, but the Sportsters do have inferior rear shocks.
 Older Sportsters also had poor front fork springs and rebounding and also need a fork brace.
 The newer model front forks are okay, but the rear shocks have got to go to the trash bin.
 I installed Progressive Suspension 430 rear shocks and a Mustang seat and the ride is really nice now.
 If you weigh less than 200 pounds the stock length replacement size is just fine.
 If you ride with a passenger you may need to buy a 1" longer length or longer rear shock.
 If you do go the longer size you will have to install taller front fork spring kits to keep the bike level.

-My Recommendation: Buy the Sportster 1200 Custom with 16" cast wheels, forward controls, mini-ape-hanger bars with 4" pull-back risers or go with 12" apes.* Check out the H-D rack, side plate and back rest then add saddlebags (I used Leatherlyke brand which cost less and fit perfectly and look real nice and last forever never dulling their appearance).
+My Recommendation: Buy the Sportster 1200 Custom with 16" cast wheels, forward foot controls, mini-ape-hanger bars with 4" pull-back risers or go with 12" apes.* Check out the H-D luggage rack, side plate and back rest then add saddlebags (I used Leatherlyke brand which cost less than many others, fit perfectly and look real nice and last forever never dulling their appearance).
+They also lock and have a helmet latch that prevents helmet theft.
 The 1200 Custom has the power, immense torque, extended touring range and the ability to fix a flat tire beside the road due to the tubeless tires installed.
+Don't buy a bike with spoke wheels!
 And, it is totally customizable by H-D accessories and the aftermarket has all the parts and supplies you want or need at low prices to boot!
-I recommend you test ride and buy one.
+I recommend you test ride and buy the 1200 Custom.
 You'll save yourself a ton of grief compared to the defect-riddled Twin-Cam contraptions that bleeds wallets dry from never-ending repairs.

 * For the 8" Ape handlebars you need to reroute the throttle cables by removing the tie strap on the fork and use a loose-fitting wire tire so the cables will stay slack.
 You need to solder or install wire connector for 3 or more inches of wire extension feeding the speedometer's accessory indicator light assembly, which is easy to do.
 It's just a LED light bar that needs to be extended as it won't reach its specified location.
 To install 12" apes you need to to extend everything; wires, brake hose, clutch and throttle cables.
 Harley-Davidson may have a plug-and-play kit available.
 Check the aftermarket for a kit or just do it the old-school way.